-If a person suspects they have symptoms of depression, talking to a doctor or mental health professional can help.
+If a person suspects they have symptoms of depression, talking with a doctor or mental health professional may help.

 Among other diets, the Mediterranean diet incorporates many of these nutrients.

 Maintaining a moderate weight can help reduce the risk of chronic health issues.
-Having overweight or obesity are risk factors for several conditions, including:
+A person who has more weight or obesity may be